wolearyc/wic_C/readme.md

 Licensing and Distribution
 --------------------------
-Wic is distrubuted under the GNU Lesser General Public License, Version 3.
+Wic is distributed under the GNU Lesser General Public License, Version 3.
 You must include license.md in all projects which use the entirety or sections of wic.

 Credits
 -------